Nowy Tomyśl Wind Turbines

 The Nowy Tomyśl Wind Turbines are wind turbines which used to be the tallest in the world.
 They are situated in Paproć, a village near Nowy Tomyśl in Poland and were erected in 2012.
 Each of these two wind turbines has a generating capacity of 2500 kW.
 Both rotors have a diameter of 100 metres and are mounted on 160 m free-standing lattice towers, which are the tallest free-standing lattice towers in Poland.

-The basement of each of these turbines weighs 1500 tons, the tower 350 tons and the gondola 100 tons.
+The foundation of each of these turbines weighs 1500 tons, the tower 350 tons and the gondola 100 tons.